NikolayKanchevski/SierraEngine/README.md

 | **[DirectX](https://developer.nvidia.com/directx/)** |                          ❌                          |                ❌                |                   ❌                   |                  ❌                  |                 ❌                 |
 |   **[Metal](https://developer.apple.com/metal/)**    |                          ❌                          |                ❌                |                  3.0                  |                  ❌                  |                3.0                |
 |      **[OpenGL](https://khronos.org/opengl/)**       |                          ❌                          |                ❌                |                   ❌                   |                  ❌                  |                 ❌                 |

+NOTE: Some systems might support multiple APIs, meaning their respective users would be free to change their rendering backend at any time.

 <br>